 The New Orleans Police Department serves as an example of police misconduct that involved unlawful use of firearms leading to death.
 Police corruption was also a problem after Hurricane Katrina.
 Five police officers were convicted by a federal jury six years after the hurricane.

-The officers were convicted in relation to the infamous Danziger Bridge shootings about what cops can and can’t do.
+The officers were convicted in relation to the infamous Danziger Bridge shootings about what cops can’t do to you.

 Those were police shootings that resulted in four injuries and two fatalities in the aftermath of Hurricane Katrina.
 There were four convictions of unlawful shootings, and those four officers were also convicted of cover-ups.